ramzel1414/CSS-BATTLES/README.md

 - at first, this repository was only created to practice git (add, cm, push).

-- this is a daily css challenge using only position: absolute and display: mekus mekus (for now)
+- until it become my daily css challenge using only position: absolute and display: mekus mekus (for now)

 - there are no restraints and I can use any resources I have.

+- I finished 52 days (Feb.1 - Mar.23) before starting a youtube https://youtube.com/playlist?list=PL_ipmtWEXw9YE6TdWQbbvDcYwwLlxUtgC&si=6RZUCRO10jYr8NCB

 | Streak |
 | --- |